MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/2-understand-environments.md

 Deployment pipelines enable you to automate the steps in your deployment process.
 Often, you need to run the steps in multiple separate environments.
 In your toy company, you want to review the changes to your code before you deploy the changes to your production environment.

-In this unit, you'll learn about how environments in Azure Pipelines help you support your own workflow.
+In this unit, you learn about how environments in Azure Pipelines help you support your own workflow.

 ## Why do you have multiple environments?